Invariant measures concentrated on countable structures: Applications and further observations

 \subsection{Multiple isomorphism classes}

-\ \\ In this paper, we have mainly focused on the problem of identifying those countable infinite $L$-structures $\cM$ such that some invariant measure is concentrated on the isomorphism class of $\cM$, i.e., on the orbit under the logic action of any structure in $\Model$ isomorphic to $\cM$.
+\ \\ In this paper, we have focused on the problem of identifying those countable infinite $L$-structures $\cM$ such that some invariant measure is concentrated on the isomorphism class of $\cM$ in $\Model$, i.e., on the orbit under the logic action of any structure in $\Model$ isomorphic to $\cM$.
 But it is natural to investigate those larger subsets of $\Model$, consisting of the union of multiple orbits, on which an invariant measure may be concentrated.
-For example, Austin \cite[Question~3.27]{MR2426176} asks for a characterization of first-order theories $T$ such that any invariant measure concentrated on countable models of $T$ must come from a standard recipe having a property akin to being random-free.
+For example, Austin \cite[Question~3.27]{MR2426176} asks for a characterization of first-order theories $T$ such that any invariant measure concentrated on the set of models of $T$ in $\Model$ must come from a standard recipe having a property akin to being random-free.

 There are clearly invariant measures on $\Model$ that are not concentrated on any single structure, as can be seen by taking mixtures of invariant measures concentrated on different structures.
 But if there is a countable set of structures on which such an invariant measure is concentrated, then we can see by conditioning that there must be some invariant measure concentrated on one of these structures.